-Following are decisions that were added to the website in the month of September.
-The following decisions were issued in May 2014.
+Following are the decisions that were posted to the website in January 2015.

 Laurie J. Davies, Legal Administrative Assistant